Smoking and Tobacco Use on Campus 3.801

 Compliance with this administrative procedure will depend on the cooperation of all ECC employees, students, and visitors to comply with this procedure.

 A Smoking Policy Violation Appeal form must be completed and submitted to the Business and Finance Office, B205.10, within ten (10) calendar days of the issue date of the citation to be considered.
 The Smoking Policy Violation Appeal form can be found online at elgin.edu.
 The Appeals Committee will consist of a representative from each of the following: Administration, Student body, ECCFA, SSECCA, and the ECC Police Department; it typically will review appeals on the second Thursday of the month, unless the College is closed.
 Notification of the committee’s decision will be sent in writing within 10 business days of the meeting date.
-Smoking Ticket Appeal.
+Smoking Ticket Appeal - PDF

 The College recognizes that individuals may require help to quit smoking.
 Referrals for smoking cessation and educational materials are available for employees through the ECC Employee Wellness Committee (firstname.lastname@example.org).
 Assistance with smoking cessation for students is available through Wellness Services (email@example.com).